mortonne/psifr/.github/CONTRIBUTING.md

 # Contributing to Psifr

 Whether you are a novice or experienced software developer, all contributions and suggestions are welcome!
+This file goes over the basic mechanics of contributing changes.
+If you want to contribute to the codebase, please also read the [Contributor Guide](https://psifr.readthedocs.io/en/latest/development/overview.html), which explains how the codebase is organized and walks through how to add a new analysis function.

 ## Getting Started